Azure/iot-plugandplay-models-tools/resolvers/dotnet/readme.md

 To support traceability and diagnostics, the `ResolverClient` implements the [AzureEventSourceListener](https://docs.microsoft.com/dotnet/api/azure.core.diagnostics.azureeventsourcelistener?view=azure-dotnet)

-The following shows an example of to configure an event source to show logs in the debug output
+The following shows an example of how to configure an event source to show logs in the debug output

 ```csharp
 using Azure.Core.Diagnostics;